flow-project/flow/docs/source/flow_setup.rst

     /home/user/Aimsun_Next_X_Y_Z/

-Finally, being that Aimsun's python API is written to support Python 2.7.4, we will need to create a Python 2.7.4 conda environment that Aimsun can refer to when executing commands.
+In addition, being that Aimsun's python API is written to support Python 2.7.4, we will need to create a Python 2.7.4 conda environment that Aimsun can refer to when executing commands.
 In order to do so, run the following script from the Flow main directory: